LarsKroenke/Molecule-Structure-Formula-Collection-LaTeX-chemfig-/README.md

-# Molecule-Structure-Formula-Collection-LaTeX-chemfig
+# Collection of Molecules created with the LaTeX chemfig packagr

-Welcome to the Molecule Collection with Chemfig repository!
-This project is a curated collection of chemical structures designed and visualized using LaTeX and the chemfig package.
-Whether you’re a chemistry student, researcher, or LaTeX enthusiast, this repository provides ready-to-use molecular formulas for your documents, presentations, or learning materials.
+Welcome to the Molecule Collection repository!
+This project is intended to be a collection of LaTeX code for chemical molecule formulas written with chemfig.